hgropper/Decision-Trees-and-Regression/README.md

 # Decision-Trees-and-Regression
-Implementing Decision Trees and Regression from scratch
+Implementing Decision Trees and Regression from scratch.
+Decision Trees Question: There are multiple features... which feature do we split on?
+AND where do we split in this feature? - These questions were answered in the form of python functions in the assigmnet.
+Regression: This is a minimization problem (how well can we model the data while minimizing the error on the data set?).

 # Description
 This is a Machine Learning homework assignment.